ConfusedCoffeeCat/Victoria-3/Industries Revamped/README.md

 Look at the ai programming in \common\ai_strategies regarding buildings and logic regarding buildings.
 Is outright removing the secondary goods from buildings an issue?

+## Balancing:

 Consider adding back in a third process in some buildings where it was outright removed (for Original Buildings Modified), alternatively modifying the secondary goods in 'Buildings separated' to account for the current design.
 Might not be an issue.

+Make clothes and furniture factories produce more goods?